- Open 7 days

 - 10 a.m. - 4:30 p.m.

 1234 W Tory Hill St, Milwaukee, WI 53233

 All programs are free, open to the public, and take place at the Haggerty Museum of Art, unless otherwise noted.
-Events are presented in English if not specified.

 Spanish language translation is available upon request.
 Please email translation requests to Christine Fleming, Manager of Community Engagement, at least two weeks before the event.

 Thursday, June 30, 2022, 6 to 8 p.m.